 There are tips every savvy traveler should know when researching how to charter a yacht.
 This 7-step guide is designed to give you all the insight our team has collected arranging hundreds of charter cruises to exotic destinations around the world.
-Get started with this how-to list, and then consult our charter specialists for the ultimate guidance personalized to your charter group and interests.
+Get started with this comprehensive list.
+It’s numbered in order of the most common factors our clients have when considering how to charter a ship, but you can choose any starting place depending on your needs.

 1) Choose where to charter a yacht

-The first thing you will need to decide is where you want to go.
-Among the best places to charter a yacht due to availability of varied smaller yachts and long cruising seasons are the Galapagos Islands, Alaska, the Mediterranean and Northern Europe’s England, Ireland and Scotland, but as they say, the world is your oyster!
-Are you seeking fun in the sun on a sailing charter in Belize?
-Does a cultural immersion in the Mediterranean appeal to you?
-Are you interested in a wildlife watching yacht charter in the Galapagos Islands or Baja California?
+Oftentimes the first step in determining how to charter a yacht is to decide where you want to go.
+Among the best places to charter a yacht are the Galapagos Islands, Alaska, the Mediterranean and Northern Europe’s England, Ireland and Scotland.
+Why?
+These destinations have lots of availability aboard varied smaller yachts and long cruising seasons.
+But as they say, the world is your oyster!
+Are you seeking fun and sailing in the sun on a Belize catamaran charter?
+Does a cultural immersion aboard a Mediterranean charter yacht appeal to you?
+Are you interested in a wildlife-filled yacht charter in the Galapagos Islands or Baja California?
 How about snorkeling or diving in the underwater paradise of Indonesia?
-Or perhaps a yacht charter expedition in Alaska that includes a bit of charter fishing?
+Or perhaps an Alaska yacht charter that includes a bit of charter fishing?
 Your destination of choice will determine what type of yacht is available and what time of year you should travel.

 2) Plan when to charter a yacht